jalley64/Jacob-s-Dynasty-FF-Constitution/README.md

 <br>

 ### League Summit ###
 - The League Summit will take place every year a month before the draft.
 It will all take place online over the course of a weekend.
-The nomination channel of the discord will be muted three days before the summit begins so make sure to have your nominations in well in advance.
+Make sure to have your nominations in well in advance.
 The commisioner will put forth each nominated matter to a vote and make the necessary ammendments to the constitution.
 <br>

 ### Collusion ###